-- B. Justin could obtain information on how a 2.1 degree Celsius change would impact agricultural output in the countries to which both companies are exposed and include that in the financial model. - C. Justin could quantify the short-term impact of extreme weather events on both companies' preparedness for physical disruptions in his financial model - D. Justin could incorporate the impact of climate change and risk purely on the socio- economic conditions of workers in the affected regions. - 90.
-Natasha completes a review of a large UK based oil company and assigns it an improving ESG score because she is impressed by the steps it is taking to meet the Paris Agreement.
-Nevertheless, she is concerned about the industry 's long-term outlook and potential for stranded assets.
+B. Justin could conduct a scenario analysis and obtain information on how a 4 degree Celsius change would impact agricultural output in the countries to which Company A and Company B are exposed to and include that in the financial model.

+C. Justin could quantify the short-term impact of extreme weather events on investor sentiment regarding these industries and agricultural products.

+D. Justin could incorporate the impact of climate change and risk purely on the socio- economic conditions of workers in the affected regions.

+90. Natasha completes a review of a large UK based oil company and assigns it an improving ESG score because she is impressed by the steps it is taking to meet the Paris Agreement.
+Nevertheless, she is concerned about the industry 's long-term outlook and potential for stranded assets and increased cost of capital.

-What action(s) should Natasha reflect in her valuation of the company?
+What action should Natasha reflect in her valuation of the company?

-- A. Adjust her discounted cash flow (DCF) model to reflect a lower cost of capital due to positive ESG steps taken and assign a low price earnings ratio to reflect stranded assets in later years. - B. Adjust her discounted cash flow (DCF) model in later years to reflect write offs for stranded assets. - C. None, no action is required as the oil price is the only real variable that matters. - D. Adjust her discounted cash flow (DCF) model to reflect a higher cost of capital and adjust book value down to reflect an impairment charge made against stranded assets. - 91.
-A credit portfolio manager is considering buying a Turkish phone company which he believes has strong credit quality as reflected in single-A credit ratings assigned by two credit rating agencies.
+A. Adjust her discounted cash flow (DCF) model to reflect a higher cost of capital.

+B. Adjust her discounted cash flow (DCF) model in later years to reflect write offs for stranded assets.

+C. None, the oil price is the only real variable that matters.

+D. Adjust her discounted cash flow (DCF) model to reflect a higher cost of capital and write offs for stranded assets in later years.

+91. A credit portfolio manager is considering buying a Turkish phone company which he believes has strong credit quality as reflected in single-A credit ratings assigned by two credit rating agencies.
 Simultaneously, the emerging markets team is closely monitoring election results in Turkey which has led to bond market volatility.